Updated 2026-03-08

 • Amazon SES: $5/month (DIY everything)

 Note: Some prices are per email (Mailgun, Postmark) while others are per subscriber (Sequenzy, Loops).
 Compare based on your actual usage.
-See our pricing page.
+See our pricing page and use our email warmup calculator if you're planning a migration.

 When Mailgun is still the right choice